Query vector data with CQL

 LIMIT 1;

-Learn how to filter your vector search by specific terms.
-For more, see Use analyzers with CQL.
+To use a standard query filter and vector search together, see Use analyzers with CQL.

 Was this helpful?